 If your ReadyNAS storage system is operating with one or more disks, you can add disks while the system is running.
 The new system recognizes the migrated volume and its data.
-For more information about adding a disk while the system is running, see Add a Disk on page 29.
+For more information about adding a disk while the system is running, see Add a Disk on page 41.

-If your ReadyNAS storage system does not have any disks installed, perform the following procedure.
+If no disks are installed on your ReadyNAS, perform the following procedure.